-• Miami-Dade Police and Municipalities

-This system is used for evacuation related messages and to facilitate alert and warning of the general public.
+Miami-Dade Police and Municipalities This system is used for evacuation related messages and to facilitate alert and warning of the general public.
 See Figure 5.3-1A, 1B & 1C, attached.

-• Miami-Dade Fire/Rescue & Municipalities

-This system is used for search and rescue operations and evacuation related messages.

-• Hospital/Emergency Ambulance Radio (HEAR)

-This is supplemental system, with priority given to medical support information.

-• Search-Air-Rescue Radio (121.5 - 123.1 MHz)

-This system supports Miami-Dade County International Airport Control Tower and provides inter-connect between search aircraft and the EOC.

-• Maritime Radio (Channels 16, 22 Alpha, and 9)

-Maritime Radio aids small craft during evacuation of waterways and is used to coordinate with marina operators and the U.S. Coast Guard.

-• NOAA Weather Radio (162.550 MHz)

-NOAA weather radio provides emergency evacuation information through an agreement with state and local government.

-• Radio Amateur Civil Emergency Services (RACES)
+- Miami-Dade Fire/Rescue & Municipalities This system is used for search and rescue operations and evacuation related messages. - Hospital/Emergency Ambulance Radio (HEAR) This is supplemental system, with priority given to medical support - This is supplemental system, with priority given to medical support information. - Search-Air-Rescue Radio (121.5 123.1 MHz) This system supports Miami-Dade County International Airport Control Tower and provides inter-connect between search aircraft and the EOC. - Maritime Radio (Channels 16, 22 Alpha, and 9) Maritime Radio aids small craft during evacuation of waterways and is used to coordinate with marina operators and the U.S. Coast Guard. - NOAA Weather Radio (162.550 MHz) NOAA weather radio provides emergency evacuation information through an agreement with state and local government. - Radio Amateur Civil Emergency Services (RACES)